Pyrdacor/Ambermoon.net/README.md

 ### Download

-Version 1.6.7 is the most recent version from 14-06-2022.
+Version 1.6.8 is the most recent version from 16-06-2022.
 It also includes [Ambermoon Advanced](https://github.com/Pyrdacor/Ambermoon-Advanced).

+Version 1.6.8 should now also work on ARM Macs (M1, etc)!

 You can also download the game on my website at www.pyrdacor.net!

-Platform | Download 1.6.7
+Platform | Download 1.6.8
 --- | :-:
 **Windows 64bit** | [Link](https://ambermoon-net.pyrdacor.net/download/recent/Ambermoon.net-Windows.zip)
 **Linux 64bit** | [Link](https://ambermoon-net.pyrdacor.net/download/recent/Ambermoon.net-Linux.tar.gz)